Mobile ERP case studies you can learn from

 The mobility requirement

 The company’s workforce expanded in recent years, requiring a need to streamline its administrative communications capabilities.
-Its goal was to ensure that all information related to personnel allotments and task assignments were deliverable throughout the company’s business infrastructure.
-The company also wanted to enhance field staff operations by equipping it with a native mobility capability oriented to enhanced customer support and affiliated reporting.
+It aimed to ensure that all information related to personnel allotments and task assignments were deliverable throughout the company’s business infrastructure.
+The company also wanted to enhance field staff operations by equipping them with a native mobility capability oriented to enhanced customer support and affiliated reporting.

 Baseline scenario